inkVerb/VIP/201-shell/Lesson-09.md

 | **9** : `top -n 1 -b`

-*Notice `-b` shows everything, not limited by the size of the terminal window, only limited by the `-n 1` option*
+*Notice `-b` shows everything all the way to the Bottom ( not limited by the size of the terminal window, only limited by the `-n 1` iteration option)*

 *FYI, this is a little program we installed in Lesson 3, a little more colorful than `top`*